Healing Abandonment Issues In Relationships: How to Overcome Fear of Abandonment?

 The most important step in the healing process is lift the veil of self-deceit and denial.
 Learning to tolerate being loved requires a great deal of perspective and insight.

 Recognize the obstacles preventing you from being in a secure relationship, challenge your old beliefs and keep reminding yourself that lovesick sensations are an illusion and not real, healthy love.

-When you haven’t fully healed your fear of abandonment, you are vulnerable to experience emotional relapse and reopen your abandonment wounds.
+When you haven’t fully healed your fear of abandonment, you are vulnerable to experiencing emotional relapse and reopening your abandonment wounds.

 This can happen when you have contact with your former partner or try for a new relationship and fail.

 It’s especially devastating when you believe you’ve done everything right and tried for a truly sensitive person this time.
 You feel condemned to eternal loneliness.

 It is important to acknowledge that there are never guarantees in life.
 You have no control over another person.

 Another thing to acknowledge is that even though you feel you have done it right this time, there is still more to learn about yourself and others and more to change.
 But it’s better to do this when you’re in a good shape emotionally.

 Nothing erodes self-esteem more than lack of self-control and feeling like you can’t help yourself.

 That is why it’s especially important during your crisis to resist giving in to your impulses and focus on achieving your goals.